joostiphone/Z390-Hackintosh-Joost/README.md

 https://github.com/Pavo-IM/ocbuilder

 # BIG SUR on OpenCore
-So, I made an effort by installing Big Sur on a separate SSD.
-So far it's working very well.
+So far Big Sur with OpenCore is working very well.
 A small how-to here:

 PRECAUSION:
 - Currently using Big Sur Public Beta.